CanaryBit Tower

 During the deployment CanaryBit Tower:

-- authenticates towards your infrastructure provider;
+- authenticates the user towards CanaryBit;

-- authenticates towards CanaryBit;
+- authenticates the user towards your infrastructure provider;

 - creates the Confidential VMs and required virtual resources, e.g. networks, security groups, etc...;